Introduction

 Henry Meyric Hughes

-Henry Meyric Hughes, who chairs the jury, as a non-voting member, is an independent curator, writer and editor.
-He is Honorary President of the International Association of Art Critics (AICA), Paris and was, until recently, the General Co-ordinator of Council of Europe exhibitions.
-He was a co-founder of the European Biennial of Contemporary Art (2003), Manifesta and President of the Manifesta Foundation, Amsterdam, from 1996-2007.
+Henry Meyric Hughes, who chairs the jury as a non-voting member, is an independent curator, writer and editor.
+He is Honorary President of the International Association of Art Critics (AICA), Paris and was the General Co-ordinator of Council of Europe exhibitions.
+He was a co-founder of the European Biennial of Contemporary Art , Manifesta (1993) and President of the Manifesta Foundation, Amsterdam, from 1996-2007.
+He is series editor of Art Critics of the World (AICApress).
+He is co-curator of Manifesta 16 in the Ruhrgebiet, Germany (2026).

 Sun Xiangchen